slipmatio/control-knob/README.md

 Features:

-- Works as close as possible to native controls like on Ableton Live or Logic Pro
+- Works as close as possible to native controls like in Logic Pro or Ableton Live
 - Moves only with vertical mouse movement
 - Option-click (alt-click) resets the value to default
 - Precice mode w/ shift + movement
-- Supports mouse & wheel
+- Supports keyboard, mouse & wheel control
-- Planned: Double-clicking allows manual input
+## Installation

+1. Install the package from npm: `yarn add @slipmatio/control-knob`
+1. Import Vue component to your project: `import ControlKnob from 'control-knob`

 ## Development

 ### Install dependencies